Obtaining Labor Certification

 Kathryn Karam is a Houston immigration lawyer who can assist your business with obtaining labor certification or completing labor condition applications if you are seeking to bring talent from overseas to work at your company.
 Kathryn Karam is experienced with complicated employment-based immigration matters, and knows how to develop creative solutions to issues that may arise.

 Labor certification is often a necessary step to begin the immigration process for workers a company seeks to sponsor for immigrant and nonimmigrant visas.
-Call (832) 582-0620 today to set up a consultation with The Law Office of Kathryn N. Karam, P.C. to discuss the certification process.
+Call (832) 582-0620 today to set up a consultation with Karam Immigration law to discuss the certification process.

 Information Center for Labor Certification

 - Assisting Houston Companies With Labor Certification and Alternatives

 Any person seeking to work in the United States who is not a citizen or permanent resident must obtain either an immigrant visa, if the position is permanent, or a nonimmigrant visa, if he or she aims only to work in the United States for a set period of time.
 The employer seeking to retain an employee for long-term employment must seek approval from the U.S. Department of Labor as a first step in the immigration process.